isomerpages/moe-pasirrissec/pages/Device Management Applications.md

 #### DMA Resources for parent who have onboard the After-School Parent Options

+Please download the guides according to the options you have selected for the DMA:

 |  |  |  |
 | -------- | -------- | -------- |